Briggsc28/briggsc28.github.io/_posts/2016-04-02-Developing-Universal-Windows-Platform-apps-for-Xbox-One.md

 ## Step 6.
 Target the Xbox one with Visual Studio

 Pressing start right now, would deploy the app to your local machine.
 It is recommended that you run the app locally before trying to deploy it to the Xbox.
-To make sure everything is working as expected.

-In-order for your code to deployed to the Xbox One you must perform the following Steps:
+To make sure everything is working as expected.<br><br>In-order for your code to deployed to the Xbox One you must perform the following Steps:

 1. Change the solution platform to x86
 2. On the run button click the small down arrow and select Remote Machine \